Publish Date

 3. If the person has never been tested but has been avoiding foods they should eat the food for a week prior to elicit a response if the immune system is active against it.

 Q: My understanding is the Mycotoxin test is for external mold toxin exposure only.
-Can internal mold colonization in the body (confirmed on the oat test) alter the results of the mycotoxin test.
+Can internal mold colonization in the body (confirmed on the OAT) alter the results of the mycotoxin test.
 I have some patients showing markers for colonization and we want to know if they are still being exposed to a moldy environment.
 Should we run the mycotoxin test to confirm that or would it be better to get their home tested for mold.

 A: You should run the MycoTOX to assess level of toxin but a home mold test will tell you definitively if they are still being exposed.